DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

    testpmd> port attach net_bond_0,mode=0,slave=1 Attaching a new port...
    EAL: Initializing pmd_bond for net_bond_0
-   EAL: Create bonded device net_bond_0 on port 0 in mode 0 on socket 0.
+   EAL: Create bonding device net_bond_0 on port 0 in mode 0 on socket 0.
    Port 0 is attached.
 Now total ports is 1
    Done